Guide to Green Burial Services and Cemeteries in Ohio

 Other Green Alternatives available in Ohio – Water Cremation or Aquamation

 At present, aquamation is not legal in Ohio.
-It was introduced by Edwards Funeral Service some years ago, but a lengthy lawsuit resulted in Edwards having to cease operating a facility to conduct water cremation in Ohio.
+Edwards Funeral Service introduced it some years ago, but a lengthy lawsuit forced Edwards to cease operating a facility to conduct water cremation in Ohio.

 A water cremation service package costs $2,495.